sidney-simmons/simple-messaging/README.md

 Clone the repository and execute the following.
 The manager runs on port 8001 and the workers run on ports 8002 - 8011 depending on how many worker instances you set via the build script (initially set to 3).
 You can access the RabbitMQ management console at http://localhost:15672.

 ```
+// Builds the manager and worker code
+./gradlew build

-// Uses the docker-compose.yml file to start the RabbitMQ server, the manager, and the workers
+// Builds and deploys the RabbitMQ server, the manager, and 5 workers
-./gradlew dockerComposeUp
+docker-compose up --build --scale worker=5
 ```

 You can view the service logs by running the following.